Edge-Center/terraform-provider-edgecenter/docs/data-sources/instance.md

 page_title: "edgecenter_instance Data Source - edgecenter"
 subcategory: ""
 description: |-
+  WARNING: Data source "edgecenter_instance" is deprecated and unavailable.
+  Use "edgecenter_instanceV2" data-source instead.
   A cloud instance is a virtual machine in a cloud environment.
 Could be used with baremetal also.
 ---

 # edgecenter_instance (Data Source)

+**WARNING:** Data source "edgecenter_instance" is deprecated and unavailable.
+ Use "edgecenter_instanceV2" data-source instead.

  A cloud instance is a virtual machine in a cloud environment.
 Could be used with baremetal also.

 ## Example Usage